HL7/fhir-for-fair/input/pagecontent/recommendations.md

         3.  how much is realized by using HL7 FHIR.

     2. A **minimal set of FAIR data maturity indicators should be prioritized** by local application or business needs.
-RDA have given an essential minimal set as part of their canonical specification.
+RDA has given an essential minimal set as part of their canonical specification.
 Some pragmatic considerations:

-        1.  earliest progress is likely to be made with the principles for Findability and Accessibility and Reusability.
+        1.  earliest progress is likely to be made with the principles for Findability, Accessibility and Reusability.

-        2. Much tougher and longer term is the implementation of Interoperability, when data are not FHIR by design.
+        2. Much tougher and longer term is the implementation of Interoperability when data are not FHIR by design.
             Interoperability is one the strengths of the FHIR standard.

         3. FHIR provides a rich and expressive source of metadata